-If your child is on prescribed medication, we ask that you fill out a medical form at the School Office so that Mrs Croucher (school secretary) can give them the correct dose, at the correct time.
+If your child is on prescribed medication, we ask that you fill out a medical form at the School Office so that they can be given the correct dose, at the correct time.
 Children are not permitted throat sweets at school, due to the potential choking hazard and we do not normally give out over-the-counter medication during the school day.

 Communication between home and school

 Every week, the Executive Headteacher sends home our school newsletter containing information and achievements.
-Every term each class will create a class newsletter.
-This is to inform you of what your child has been learning and any important events that may be coming up in the future.
+Every term each class creates a newsletter, This is to inform you of what your child has been learning and any important events that may be coming up in the future.
 All newsletters will be available on the school website and sent home via email.

 We also send home a contact book each evening with your child’s reading book.
 This book is to inform us when you have read with your child and for you to contact your child’s teacher with any important information.

 We operate an open door policy at St Michaels.
 If you wish to speak to your child's class teacher or someone at school, please contact the School Office and a convenient appointment for both parties can be made.
 All teachers see their children out at the end of the day where minor subjects can be discussed.
-We also hold three parents evenings a year in October, February and July.
+We also hold two parents evenings a year in November and July.